 Be aware that a business continuity plan is not simply suited for larger businesses.
 All companies should aim to have a plan like this in place.
 However, it may only be possible for large businesses to maintain every function through a disaster.
 As such, part of the planning process will involve determining what functions are critical and must be protected.
 These processes will then be added to the plan with failover mechanisms.
 (Failover involves transferring all applications and processes to a redundant IT system, generally in a secondary location so that operations can continue).

 Many businesses now use the cloud to ensure that they have the protection required in this type of event.
-With business continuity in the cloud, a business can be provided with a backup of key systems that can replace corrupted files in minutes.
+With cloud disaster recovery software, a business can be provided with a backup of key systems that can replace corrupted files in minutes.

 What does a business continuity plan include?